About this Piece

-A framed oil painting interpreting of A Couple of Foxhounds by George Stubbs, the original dated 1792.
+A framed oil painting interpreting of A Couple of Foxhounds in style of George Stubbs, the original dated 1792.

 The hound and bitch shown here against an imaginary landscape have been harmoniously balanced to form a deceptively simple composition.
 Unlike Stubbs’s earlier paintings of foxhounds that tended to be more formally posed, this pair are engaged in almost human interaction.